tobert/tobert.github.io/src/post/getting-started-with-fio.md

 [trivial-readwrite-1g]
 ```

 And that's it.
 For comparison, I've uploaded the the output from some of my machines.
+A couple were
+run in mmap mode before I switched to posixaio to keep closer to the Windows config.

 * [2013 Retina Macbook Pro / Windows 8.1 Pro / NTFS](https://gist.github.com/tobert/11386257#file-trivial-2013-mbp-win81pro-txt)
 * [2013 Retina Macbook Pro / OSX Mavericks / HFS+](https://gist.github.com/tobert/11386257#file-2013-macbook-pro-osx-mavericks-txt)